jamsouf/unixtime/README.md

 # unixtm
-Simple app to convert unix timestamp - for Mac, Windows and Linux
+Simple app to convert unix timestamp - for Mac, Windows and Linux. test